deng-gdb/eurostat-gdp/README.md

 - BigQuery dataset
 - Artifact Registry

+Terraform configuration located in the repo by the path: `eurostat-gdp/setup/terraform/`

+The Terraform configuration consists of the following files:

+- **.terraform.version**.
+This file contains the Terraform version that have been installed.

 ## Orchestration

 The Orchestration in the project implemented using the [Prefect](https://docs.prefect.io/latest/getting-started/quickstart/#quickstart) tool, actually [Prefect Cloud](https://docs.prefect.io/latest/cloud/) version of this tool.